apify/apify-docs/sources/platform/console/two-factor-authentication.md

 ## Disabling two-factor authentication

 In case you no longer want to use the two-factor authentication or if you lose access to your authenticator app, you can disable the two-factor authentication in your [account settings](https://console.apify.com/account/settings).
 To do that, scroll down to the **Two-factor authentication** section and click on the **Disable** button.
 We will ask you to enter either your verification code from the authenticator app or if you do not have access to it anymore, you can use one of your recovery codes.
-After you enter the code, click on the **Remove app** button and which will verify the provided code and if it's valid, it will disable the two-factor authentication and remove the configuration from your account.
+After you enter the code, click on the **Remove app** button which will verify the provided code and if it's valid, it will disable the two-factor authentication and remove the configuration from your account.

 After you disable the two-factor authentication you will be able to sign in to your account without providing the verification code.